mateuslacorte/nestjs-backend/README.md

 ## Logging

 We use **Logtail** for centralized logging.
-Logs will be sent to your Logtail dashboard, where you can monitor the performance and health of the platform.
+Logs will be sent to your Logtail dashboard, where you can monitor the performance and health of the platform.`

-## Features Roadmap

-### Phase 1: Beta Release
-- Launch basic betting platform with predefined betting options.
-- Implement user registration and authentication.
-- Integrate Solana blockchain for BET coin transactions.
-- Admin panel for approving user-generated betting options.

-### Phase 2: Full Launch
-- Enable user-to-user coin exchange and selling.
-- Add more payment gateways (Stripe, Pix).
-- Improve backend scalability for higher load.
-- Enhance security and add audit logging.

-### Phase 3: Advanced Features
-- Advanced analytics and reporting.
-- Multi-currency support.
-- Introduce betting on live events and real-time odds adjustment.
-- Implement a mobile app for users.

 ## Testing